What Are the Best Probiotics for Diabetes?

 Benefits of probiotics for diabetes

-Increasingly more research suggests that probiotics may have potential benefits for diabetes management.
+Increasingly more research suggests that certain probiotic strains may have potential benefits for metabolic health and diabetes management.

-A study published in Nature reports that lack of microbial diversity can contribute to chronically elevated blood sugar levels and insulin resistance—the leading causes of type 2 diabetes.
+A study published in Nature reports that a lack of microbial diversity has been associated with an increased risk of poor blood sugar balance and insulin resistance, the leading causes of type 2 diabetes.2

 “Beneficial gut bacteria can impact the regulation of blood glucose levels and insulin secretion,” explains Dr. Berg.
-“Promoting a healthy gut microbiome with probiotics has the potential to improve blood sugar control and diabetes.”
+“Promoting a healthy gut microbiome with probiotic-rich foods may support blood sugar control and diabetes management.”

 Check out these five benefits of probiotics for diabetes.